 Alberto Urroz is one of the most brilliant and multitalented Spanish pianists of his generation.
 Acclaimed pianist with an international career as soloist, he is also an active chamber music player, as well as accompanist of great singers, dancers and ballet companies in prestigious festivals and halls.
 He is founder and Artistic Director of the prestigious Mendigorria International Music Festival in Spain and has produced and created successful multidisciplinary spectacles including music, art and dance.
 As a founder member of the European Piano Teachers Association, EPTA, in Spain, Urroz was appointed President of EPTA Spain in 2018 and is responsible for the first ever EPTA international conference in Spain which will be held in Madrid in 2021.
 Dr. Urroz was granted an honorary award, in 2017, to the best Doctoral Thesis in Arts and Humanities by the Alfonso X el Sabio University for his dissertation “Optimization of the didactic-learning process of piano technique: models to develop eficiency in the performance of the piano studies Op.
 299 by C. Czerny (1791-1857).”
-Urroz is piano professor in Madrid for bachelor, master and doctorate studies in piano performance at the Alfonso X el Sabio University, Escuela Superior de Música de Alto Rendimiento, and Musikae Global Music Education, and he also holds a piano teaching position at Arturo Soria Conservatory for undergraduate studies.
+Urroz is piano professor in Madrid for bachelor, master and doctorate studies in piano performance at the Alfonso X el Sabio University.
+He also holds a piano teaching position at Arturo Soria Conservatory in Madrid for undergraduate studies.
 As a renown pedagogue, he has been invited to various prestigious international festivals and universities in Spain, Portugal, Italy, Norway, South Korea and USA.
 Concerned about the new generations, he has organized the presentation of young talents in auditoriums and festivals such as the Conde Duque, the Royal Conservatory of Music, the Pons Foundation and Auditorio CentroCentro, in Madrid, and the Mendigorría International Music Festival, in Navarra.
-He is also cofounder and Artistic Director of the City of Madrid Shigeru Kawai Piano Competition whose aim is to develop and support careers of young pianists in Spain and Japan.
+He has also been cofounder and Artistic Director of the I Madrid Shigeru Kawai Piano Competition.
 Currently, he prepares the first edition of the Arkadia project – Meetings with the Maestro, an innovative and ambitious festival of concerts and master classes in a unique environment to enjoy music, nature and comprehensive artistic training of highest specialization in performance.

 Alberto Urroz has performed throughout Europe, Asia and America.
 A successful debut in 2008 at New York’s Carnegie Hall boosted his international career, following recitals in Seoul (South Korea), Strasburg (France), Atlanta (USA), London (UK) and Naples (Italy), among others.
 Since first performing with the Navarre Symphony Orchestra in 1999, Urroz has been sought by important cultural institutions such as the Prado Museum, Madrid National Auditorium, Conde Duque Auditorium, the Santander and Peralada International Festivals, the Royal San Fernando Fine Arts Academy, the Juan March Foundation, Gayarre Theater, Baluarte Auditorium, the Cervantes Institute in Berlin, Lisbon and Manila; Festival Percusos in Ponte de Lima and Festival Terras See Sombra, both in Portugal; the Music Talent Festival in Brescia, Italy; the German Embassy in Madrid; the Las Canals, Binic and Hyères Festivals in France; the Iberian Foundation for Spanish Music in NYC, the Georgia State University in USA, the German Embassy in Madrid; the Italian Culture Institute in Madrid, Lisbon and Strasburg, etc. He has played in such halls as the Madrid National Auditorium and Conde Duque Cultural Centre, Museo del Prado Auditorium, the Gayarre Theatre, the Baluarte Auditorium, the Weill Recital Hall and Elebash Recital Hall (NY), Salle du Munsterhof (Strasburg), Bolivar Hall (London), the Sejong Center (Seoul), Kopleff Recital Hall (Atlanta), Villa Floridiana (Naples), the Oslo Music Academy, the Amsterdam Conservatory, the Tel Aviv Philarmonie, the Cultural Center of the Philippines (Manila), etc.